 - In a large pan or wok, heat oil over high heat.
 When hot, add onion and ground beef mixture.
 Sauté for 3-4 minutes, stirring frequently, until no longer pink.
 Then add garlic, cooking for 30 more seconds until fragrant.

-- Add cooked pasta, tomato paste, remaining 1 tsp soy sauce, oyster sauce, frozen peas, and ¼ cup pasta water.
+- Add cooked pasta, tomato paste, remaining 1 teaspoon soy sauce, oyster sauce, frozen peas, and ¼ cup pasta water.
 Season lightly with salt and pepper.
 Stir continuously over high heat until pasta water is absorbed.
 Season to taste.

 - Garnish with sliced green onion.